Voters in Virginia approve redistricting plan backed by Democrats

 Catch up with NBC News Clone on today's hot topic: Trump Rfk Jr Congress Cherfilus Mccormick Dhs Doj Live Updates Rcna341094 - Politics and Government | NBC News Clone.
 Our editorial team reformatted this story for clarity and speed.

-Virginia voters today will decide the fate of a constitutional amendment that would pave the way for a new congressional map designed to allow Democrats to pick up several seats.
+Voters cast ballots on a state constitutional amendment that would pave the way for a new congressional map designed to help Democrats pick up several House seats.

 What to know today